In a typical uber-confusing Beckett move, Vladimir is also called "Didi" or, in one bizarre moment, "Albert."

 What’s a Vladimir to do?
 This is the part where we talk about…

 Vladimir’s Imitation of Humanity

 This sounds way more profound than it is.
 All we’re getting at is that Vladimir’s solution to emotional inadequacy is to mimic what he thinks a person should do.
-He doesn’t know how to be human, so he fakes it.
-"Let us do something," he declares to Estragon, "all mankind is us!"
+He doesn’t know how to be human, so he fakes it:

 Come to think of it, Vladimir isn’t the only guy around here trying to figure out how to be a person.
 Estragon, with no notion of how to act, resorts to the same play-acting.
 "Let’s abuse each other," he offers.
 "Let’s make it up," or have an argument, or ask questions, etc. It doesn’t get much more explicit than Estragon’s suggestion that they literally pretend to be Lucky and Pozzo, two men who also, incidentally, pick up on cues of how to act from those around them.